techiescamp/kubernetes-learning-path/README.md

 A resource is a representation of a Kubernetes object that is exposed by the Kubernetes API.
 It is a way for clients to interact with and manipulate objects in the cluster.

 A resource refers to a specific API URL used to access an object.
 Resources are typically accessed through the Kubernetes API using HTTP verbs such as GET, POST, and DELETE.
 For instance, the <code>/api/v1/pods</code> resource can be used to retrieve a list of v1 Pod objects.
-Additionally, an individual v1 Pod object can be obtained from the <code>/api/v1/namespaces/**namespace-name**/pods/**pod-name**</code> resource
+Additionally, an individual v1 Pod object can be obtained from the <code>/api/v1/namespaces/**namespace-name**/pods/**pod-name**</code> resource.

 ### Learn About Pod & Associated Resources